dsc-courses/dsc10-2023-fa/syllabus.md

 ### How can I be sure that my actions are NOT considered cheating?

-The best way to avoid problems is by using your best judgement and remembering to act with Honesty, Trust, Fairness, Respect, Responsibility, and Courage.
+The best way to avoid problems is by using your best judgment and remembering to act with Honesty, Trust, Fairness, Respect, Responsibility, and Courage.
 Here are some suggestions for completing your work: